 Having a deadbolt on the front door doesn’t help much when the window’s open.

 - Hynek Schlawack explains that bcrypt isn’t a good standard for new systems.
-That doesn’t mean you have to change your existing bcrypt setup, but if you’re developing a new greenfield application in 2017 or 2018, use scrypt instead.
-If you’re developing in 2020, probably use Argon2i instead.
+That doesn’t mean you have to change your existing bcrypt setup, but if you’re developing a new greenfield application, use scrypt instead.
+If you’re developing in 2021 or so, probably use Argon2i instead.

 XML External Entity Injection

 - OWASP has an XML External Entity injection cheat sheet.

 - Eric F. Tameesh explains how XML External Entity injection works.